kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `403`

-Used when a user tries to use resources beyond his access rights.
+Thrown when a user tries to access a resource that they have no permission to access.

 ```js
 const err = new context.errors.ForbiddenError('error message');